Southik/Tourism-Hackathon-Project/README.md

 # Tourism-Hackathon-Project
-When working on you task FOLLOW THESE STEPS:
+When working on your task FOLLOW THESE STEPS:

 Step-by-Step Workflow